Intro to business asset protection planning

-Presented as an FAQ format, this guide will help you understand the steps and actions you should pursue if protecting your business assets has become a concern.
+Presented in an FAQ format, this business asset protection planning guide will help you understand the steps and actions you should pursue if protecting your business assets has become a concern.

 How do the issues for a business differ from those for an individual?